SoCXin/doc/docs/ARM/ST/M4/cmd_agent.rst

 PlatformIO Remote Agent
 =======================

-Start :ref:`cmd_remote_agent` on a host machine and work remotely with your devices **WITHOUT** extra software, services, SSH, VPN, tunneling or opening incoming network ports.
+Start :ref:`arm` on a host machine and work remotely with your devices **WITHOUT** extra software, services, SSH, VPN, tunneling or opening incoming network ports.

 :ref:`mcs51` supports wired and wireless devices.
-Wired devices should be connected physically to host machine where :ref:`cmd_remote_agent` is started, where wireless devices should be visible for :ref:`cmd_remote_agent` to provide network operations Over-The-Air (OTA).
+Wired devices should be connected physically to host machine where :ref:`arm` is started, where wireless devices should be visible for :ref:`arm` to provide network operations Over-The-Air (OTA).

 .. contents::